protectblacklives/go/README.md

 * If your topic doesn't exist, feel free to create a new one with an appropriate name!
 6. Add a comment **above** your resource that says `Submitted by [your name]` You're done!
 Submit your pull request and wait for approval.

-**Don't know how to code?**

-Don’t know how to code, but still want to help?
-No problem!
-You can contribute your resource or suggestion by submitting it via this [form](https://forms.gle/sMTRUnXhTj4hdm127).